weareblahs/bus/README.md

 # Issues

-- Global: Station info inaccurate for stations in Penang mainland (previous, current, next).
+- Global: Station info inaccurate for some stations (previous, current, next).
 Please see myRapid PULSE app for accurate info.
 Location data is accurate.
+  - Known ones include: rapidPenang (for mainland and loop).
+Please do help me confirm about accuracy of rapidKL and rapidKuantan data.
 - Global: Some data shows "unknown location" for all 3 station placeholders.
 This is due to some bugs on the `getNearest` code.
 - Global: If the array is blank (no data), nothing will be shown except for "Bus info".
 There will be a placeholder soon.
+- Global: Searching for loop routes will result in `getNearest` counting the first appearance of the station instead of the second appearance.

 # Disclaimer